1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 );

 It is important to note that if this code is generated at the time of page loading, the listener will have "window" seconds to start playing the stream.
-Beyond this delay, the token will expire, and the stream will no longer be able to be launched unless the page is reloaded.
+Beyond this deadline, the token will expire, and the stream will no longer be able to be started unless the page is reloaded.
 Depending on your needs and use case, it will be necessary to adjust this delay in the best possible way.

-parameters of the url).
+of the url).

 $streamUrl = "https://newradiotest.ice.infomaniak.ch/newradiotest-128.aac?$token";